awwad/depresolve/README.md

 ###Requirements, Resolver

-The backtracking resolver currently has no external dependencies.
+The backtracking resolver currently has no external dependencies and has been tested in python 2.7, 3.4, and 3.5.

 The SAT-based resolver requires six (pip install six) and package depsolver (available at (https://github.com/enthought/depsolver)).
+External package depsolver seems to be python 3 incompatible, but runs on python 2.7.